fimiller/fimiller.github.io/index.md

 - Dean's List, WPI

 ## Teaching and Mentoring Experience
 From May 2024 to July 2024, I served as a mentor to two undergraduate students.
-Together, we explored how to perform large scale eigenvalue computations.
+Together, we explored how to perform large scale eigenvalue computations, an environment where many traditional methods are not efficient enough.

 Additionally, I served as Peer Learning Assistant (PLA) for the Mathematical Sciences Department at WPI from August 2020 to May 2023.
 This entails:
 1. Manage a section of 20 to 35 students in mathematical sciences courses at WPI